To develop, engage and recognize exceptional leaders who champion the American Idea.

 With encouragement from a wide network of friends, supporters, and fellow advocates of the power of ideas, the Foundation established the Kemp Forum.
 The Kemp Forum provides a platform for the competition of ideas, inviting participants who bring passion, creativity, wisdom and civility to policy debates.
 Kemp Forum events range from small gatherings to larger conferences and include written contributions published through this website.

-Mr. Kemp is also an Executive Vice President at Group 47, which is bringing to market an archival, digital storage media called DOTS (Digital Optical Technology System).
+Mr. Kemp is also an Executive Vice President at Group 47, a digital data storage company which is bringing to market an archival, media called DOTS (Digital Optical Technology System).

 Prior to Kemp Partners, Mr. Kemp spent eight seasons as a quarterback in the Canadian Football League, finishing his career in 2001 with the Toronto Argonauts.